School Year

 Which data component showed the lowest performance?
 Explain the contributing factor(s) to last year's low performance and discuss any trends.

-Math and Civics- We had several new teachers who were new to teaching, new to Collier and a few who were new to the country.
+ELA learning gains for lowest 25%- We had several new teachers who were new to teaching.
 Due to the need to support these teachers with content and classroom management, we did not see the typical gains we would have seen with veteran teachers.
-We now have an established staff and veteran teachers in both civics and math- we are excited for this year's gains!
+We now have an established staff in ELA who will no doubt help our students SOAR to success!

 Which data component showed the greatest decline from the prior year?
 Explain the factor(s) that contributed to this decline.

-Math and Civics- We had several new teachers who were new to teaching, new to Collier and a few who were new to the country.
+ELA learning gains for lowest 25%- We had two new teachers who were new to teaching.
 Due to the need to support these teachers with content and classroom management, we did not see the typical gains we would have seen with veteran teachers.
-We now have an established staff and veteran teachers in both civics and math- we are excited for this year's gains!

 Which data component had the greatest gap when compared to the state average?
 Explain the factor(s) that contributed to this gap and any trends.
 State data can be found here.